 What is an I-9 form?

-Why is the I-9 form essential for employers?
+Why is the I-9 form important for employers?

 The I-9 form helps ensure that businesses only hire individuals who are legally eligible to work in the United States.
 It is enforced by the U.S. Citizenship and Immigration Services (USCIS) and the Department of Homeland Security (DHS) as part of federal employment laws.

-Employers who fail to comply with I-9 requirements may face:
+Employers who fail to comply with I-9 requirements may face penalties like:

 - Fines for missing, incomplete, or incorrect forms.